rizemon/jaft/README.md

 ## Features

-* Shares the specified directory via the above protocols concurrently.
+* Shares the specified directory via the above supported protocols **concurrently**.
 * Supports both upload and download operations.
 * Anonymous access (Enter any username/password and you are in!)